openhab/openhab-docs/addons/index.md

 feature:list | grep ^openhab
 ```

-This will give you a list of all available add-ons.
+A list of all available add-ons starting with "openhab" will be returned.
-It could probably look similar to this example:
+It could look similar to this example:

 ```text
 ...